abbychau/Oxiphant/tests/README.md

-# TinyPHP-RS Testing
+# Oxiphant Testing

-This directory contains test scripts and utilities for testing the TinyPHP-RS compiler.
+This directory contains test scripts and utilities for testing the Oxiphant compiler.

 ## Directory Structure